luizmaiaj/WallerRestricted/readme.md

 3. WallerRestricted (this project): Implements discrete movement in a smaller environment

 Each variation explores different aspects of evolutionary robotics and navigation strategies.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This software is provided "as is", without warranty of any kind.
+Use at your own risk.